How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Identify the Source of Odor

-Preventive maintenance in general is critical when eliminating any unwanted odors.
+Preventive maintenance in general, is critical when eliminating any unwanted odors.
 Here are a few essential tasks:

 • Wipe down surfaces after each use to prevent buildup.